Calls for action as Covid vaccination misinformation targets pregnant women

 “We need to avoid that at all costs and that means getting our pregnancy vax rates up at all costs”.

-Te Huia said she wants to see more public health measures that Māori hapū māmā, including holding antenatal classes at places like marae.
+Te Huia said she wants to see more public health measures targeted at Māori hapū māmā, including holding antenatal classes at places like marae.

 “The messaging now has to be given by the right people in the communities at the coalface,” she said.